-If you were bitten by bed bugs while staying at any Econo Lodge in the United States, you may be able to recover financial compensation by filing a personal injury claim against Econo Lodge, individual employees of Econo Lodge, its parent company Choice Hotels, or other parties whose actions led to your injuries, such as negligent pest control companies.
+If you were bitten by bed bugs while staying at any Econo Lodge in Maryland, we may be able to help you recover financial compensation by filing a personal injury claim against Econo Lodge, individual employees of Econo Lodge, its parent company Choice Hotels, or other parties whose actions led to your injuries, such as negligent pest control companies.
 With years of experience handling bed bug injury claims against negligent hotels, cleaning services, and pest termination companies, the Econo Lodge bed bug lawyers of Whitney, LLP know what it takes to maximize your recovery.
 We will fight tirelessly to hold the at-fault parties accountable and secure the compensation you deserve.
 To set up a free legal consultation with Whitney, LLP, contact our law offices online, or call (410) 583-8000 today.

 Econo Lodge Locations